kylesloan/myname/README.md

 * `sudo docker run -v $(pwd)/mynewname.txt:/usr/local/name.txt localhost:5000/myname`

 #### Don't forget to power down the ec2 instance and delete the s3 content to save $$

+If you wanted, you can now use docker registry and pull the image onto other servers, just run the docker registry image with the same S3 login info.